 seemed to hurt his image with some modern audiences.
 Sadly, he was also accused of being a homophobe later in life due to his apparent disagreement with the Ho Yay

 and evidence suggesting the painter Michelangelo Buonarroti

 , whom he portrayed in The Agony and the Ecstasy

 , had been gay, even though Heston himself vehemently denied being a homophobe.

 He was a large man with a deep voice and genuine off-screen gravitas.
 When he met George Mac Donald Fraser

 at the premiere of The Three Musketeers (1973)

 , he introduced himself from behind the writer by saying, "I'm Charlton Heston."
 Fraser turned around, startled, and replied, "By God, so you are!"

-Heston died in 2008 a few months short of what would have been his 85th birthday due to complications from Alzheimer's and pneumonia.
+They finally got Heston's rifle in 2008 a few months short of what would have been his 85th birthday due to complications from Alzheimer's and pneumonia.
 He is survived by his wife, Lydia Clarke (who also dabbled in acting for a time and even appears in 1968's Will Penny

 , which Heston often cited as his personal favorite of his films), son Fraser Clarke (who actually played the infant Moses in The Ten Commandments